Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Introduction

 A very important feature of graph queries is recursion, which enables to express complex navigation patterns to extract useful information based on connectivity from the graph.
 For instance, recursion is crucial for supporting queries based on transitive closures.
 Recursive queries on large-scale graphs can be very costly or even infeasible.
 This is due to a large combinatorial of basic computations induced by both the query and the graph topology.
 Recursive queries can generate intermediate results that are orders of magnitude larger than the size of the initial graph.
 For example, a query on a graph of millions of nodes can generate billions of intermediate results.
 Therefore being able to optimize queries and reduce the size of intermediate results as much as possible becomes crucial.

 Several works have addressed the problem of query optimization in the presence of recursion, in particular with extensions of Relational Algebra \cite{agrawal_alpha:_1988,Aho79,mura-sigmod20}; and with Datalog-based approaches \cite{alice} such as BigDatalog \cite{bigdatalog}.
 Recently, $\mu$-RA \cite{mura-sigmod20} proposed logical optimization rules for recursion not supported by earlier approaches.
 In particular, these rules include the merging and reversal of recursions that cannot be done neither with Magic sets nor with Demand Transformations that constitute the core of optimizations in Datalog-based systems \cite{mura-sigmod20}.
-However, $\mu$-RA is limited to the centralized setting.

-In this paper, we present \distmuir{} a new method and its implementation for the optimized distributed evaluation of recursive relational algebra terms.
-Specifically, our contribution is threefold:
+The work in [36] introduces a cost model for [33] that allows for estimating the best logical plan among a set of equivalent \mus{} plans.
+However, both these works are limited to the centralized setting.